Terminal-2 icon

 There are two types of refund: referenced and unreferenced.
 The main difference is that a referenced refund is connected to the original payment, and an unreferenced refund isn't.
 That makes unreferenced refunds a bit riskier.
 For an overview of the differences, see Refund a payment.

 Refunds are usually not processed synchronously.
 When you send a request for a referenced or unreferenced refund, the Terminal API response only confirms we received the request.
 Unreferenced refunds, however, can be processed synchronously.
-This depends on the card scheme and the country where the card is used.
+This depends on the card scheme and the country/region where the card is used.
 If processed synchronously, you receive an additional field in the Terminal API response: acquirerResponseCode.

 To learn the outcome of a refund, you need to set up webhooks.